jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 * On a single string, there is a direct relationship between interval distance and movement in space.
-* Playing on a single string helps to eliminate two potential problems: "paralysis" (fear of movement) and "acrophobia" (fear of higher frets), since the entire lenth of the fingerboard is utilized from the very beginning.
+* Playing on a single string helps to eliminate two potential problems: "paralysis" (fear of movement) and "acrophobia" (fear of higher frets), since the entire length of the fingerboard is utilized from the very beginning.
 * ...Elements of fundamental theory can be shown to a beginner in clear and simple visual and aural terms: intervals, scale constructions, chords, arpeggios, etc.
 The same could be said for dynamics, articulations, and timbre."